 Testimony begins in Geistown homicide case; jurors visit scene

 Sep.
-26—EBENSBURG — Testimony began Monday in the case of a man accused of killing a Johnstown woman who came to his Geistown apartment to purchase a miniature refrigerator.
+27—EBENSBURG, Pa. — Testimony began Monday in the case of a man accused of killing a Johnstown woman who came to his Geistown apartment to purchase a miniature refrigerator.

 Joshua Michael Gorgone, 27, faces charges of criminal homicide, aggravated assault, robbery, theft, tampering with evidence, possession of a controlled substance and abuse of a corpse connected with the April 5, 2021, killing of 54-year-old Denise Williams inside his Old Scalp Avenue apartment.